AGhafaryy/CSE284_Final_Project/README.md

 For the python file, everything you need is present inside the notebook, you just need to run everything sequentially and make sure you have the proper libraries installed before.

+(You can also check out the pdf for an already compiled version)

 Please let us know if you face any difficulties, we are happy to assist.

+# Future Work:

+We are still working on the repo, and will be cleaning the code and adding more analysis before we deliver the final project.
+Thank you for your patience.